tomerlevinsky96/Targets-ball-shooting/README.md

-This is a vhdl project that is a Targets ball shooting game.The main objective of the game is to throw a ball to two targets located in different locations randomly, In addition you can also change the angle of the shot of the ball.
+This is a vhdl game project where the main objective  is to throw a ball to two targets located in different random locations , In addition you can also change the angle of the shot of the ball.